 2. Cut the butter into cubes, mix the flour and sugar with your hands until you get a crumb texture.

-8. Pour over the already cooled base, sprinkle cinnamon with a sieve and bake the cake for 10-15 minutes or until we see that it begins to brown a little.
+8. Pour over the cooled base, sprinkle with cinnamon with a sieve and bake the cake for 10-15 minutes or until we see that it begins to brown a little.
 Remove and let cool completely on a wire rack (must cool completely)

 milk cake